EUMETNET/eurodeo.github.io/_pages/contacts.markdown

 ## Project Contacts

-Contact us – please ask, inquire, request, approach, invite and collaborate with us by sending your feedback to [rodeoproject@fmi.fi](rodeoproject@fmi.fi).
+Contact us – please ask, inquire, request, approach, invite and collaborate with us by sending a message to <rodeoproject@fmi.fi>.

 We are looking forward to talking and meeting with you!